binhlecong/binhlecong/README.md

 ### 👨🏻‍💻 About
 - 🎓 I'm a student at Ho Chi Minh University of Sciences
-- 😎 I'm currently aiming to become a Mobile App Developer
 - 📟 I also have a little experience with web development using React
 - 🏃‍♂️ I'm improving my skill in app development, design pattern, problem solving, UX/UI design
 - 💬 My language skill include Vietnamese (mother tongue) and English (IELTS 7.5)